Track Record

 The sports betting information industry has a credibility problem.
 Most services publish screenshots of winning tickets while quietly ignoring losses.
 Others retroactively edit their records, adding wins they never actually published or removing losing streaks.
 Some claim decades of profitability without a single verifiable data point.

 This matters for practical reasons: you cannot evaluate a prediction system without knowing its full history.
 A 70% win rate over 20 picks is meaningless.
-A 54% win rate over 634 picks, tracked immutably with every loss included, tells you something real about the system's edge.
+A 52.7% win rate over 1,629 picks, tracked immutably with every loss included, tells you something real about the system's edge and its current variance regime.
 The larger the sample and the more transparent the methodology, the more confidence you can have that observed performance reflects genuine skill rather than luck.

 Statistical Context

-At 634 resolved picks with a 52.6% overall win rate (against a roughly 52.4% breakeven rate for standard -110 spread bets), the sample is approaching but has not yet reached conventional statistical significance thresholds for the overall number.
-However, the premium tier at 54.8% across 189 picks shows a stronger signal.
-The CBB subsample of 275 picks at 56.4% is the most statistically robust segment.
+At 1,629 resolved picks with a 52.7% overall win rate (against an approximately 52.4% breakeven rate for standard -110 spread bets), the all-tier sample is approaching but has not yet reached conventional statistical-significance thresholds for the overall number.
+The free-tier subsample at 924 picks and 53.0% win rate shows a stronger signal.
+The CBB subsample (n=425) and MLB subsample (n=231) are the most statistically robust segments.
 As the sample grows, the signal-to-noise ratio will continue to improve.

 We present these numbers honestly rather than inflating them.
 Sports betting is hard.
 Edges are thin.
-A 54.8% win rate on the premium tier is not glamorous, but it is profitable, sustainable, and — critically — real.
+Real positive expectation across hundreds of picks is not glamorous, but it is what we measure ourselves against — not aspirational projections.

 Understanding the Numbers